outdoorbits/little-backup-box/README.md

 2. Make sure that your Raspberry Pi is connected to the internet.
 3. Run the following command on the Raspberry Pi: `curl -sSL https://raw.githubusercontent.com/danielschmalhofer/Raspberry_Pi_Backup_Bbox/master/install-little-backup-box.sh | bash`

-Little Backup Box supports three backup modes:
+Little Backup Box supports three operation modes:

-- **Card backup** Automatically backs up the contents of a storage card to an external storage device.
+- **sync all data from one USB drive to another** Automatically backs up the contents of a storage card to an external storage device (eg. USB Stick or USB HDD (untested, tell if it works please!:)).
-- **Camera backup** Transfers photos, raw files, and videos from the camera connected directly to the Raspberry Pi.
+- **backup your camera to the drive SD Card of this Pi** Transfers photos, raw files, and videos from the camera connected directly to the Raspberry Pi.
 The transferred files are saved in the */home/pi/BACKUP/[CAMERA MODEL]* directory on the system storage card. **Important** Make sure that the camera is set to the MTP USB connection mode.
-- **Remote control** Provides a simple web interface to manually choose one of the two modes described above.
+- **remote control what I do my WIFI/LAN interface** Provides a simple web interface to manually choose one of the two modes described above.

 During the installation, choose the desired mode from the selection dialog.